jakesgordon/rack-rabbit/README.md

 TODO
 ----

- * need uid/gid options for running daemonized as different user ?
  * worker queue support (ENQUEUE)
  * pub/sub support (PUBLISH)
  * testing
  * better documentation
  * platform support
  * MISC
-   - sinatra example is not using the RackRabbit Logger
    - allow a single reply queue to be shared across client requests

 License